top of page

 eCommerce marketing

+Whenever you start a website, distribution is one of the key parts of your marketing strategy.
 Search Engine Optimization (SEO) is one of them.
 It works by optimizing your website to rank for the keywords your target customer is searching for on sites like Google.

 The foundation of SEO is high-quality content based on keywords your customers are searching.
 Use tools like Ahrefs, SEMrush or Google Trends to discover what related keywords people are searching for.
 Then use them to create blog content.
 Answer the questions your audience wants to know with answers that are helpful to your sales and brand.
 For example: if you sell loose leaf tea, target “how to brew tea” and related terms along that vein.
-Make sure you link to relevant products you sell!
+Just make sure you link to relevant products you sell.

-51. Email has the highest ROI of any marketing channel, generating $40 for every dollar spent (Lyfe Marketing)
+49. Email has the highest ROI of any marketing channel, generating $40 for every dollar spent (Lyfe Marketing)

-52. Welcome emails have an average open rate of 82% (GetResponse)
+50. Welcome emails have an average open rate of 94% and 31.43% click-through rate (GetResponse)

 Email is a superb way to nurture your potential customers.
 Catch their email address when they land on your website using a lightbox.